 ‘Far and wide the earth was covered with the flower of the English nobility and youth, drenched in blood.’

 William allowed his men time to bury the dead and left the English to bury their own.
 He wanted the body of Harold to be dealt with and did not want him taken somewhere where his remains would attract pilgrimages and sainthood.
-The bodies of the English warriors had been stripped of all their effects and valuables, and due to the horrific mutilations, it was difficult to identify him.
-According to the Waltham Chronicle, Lady Edith Swanneck, Harold’s long-term common-law wife, was called for and brought to the field to identify her husband’s body, which must have been an horrific ordeal.
+The bodies of the English warriors had been stripped of all their effects and valuables, and due to the horrific mutilations inflicted on them, it was difficult to identify him.
+According to the Waltham Chronicle, Lady Edith Swannehaels (Swan neck) was called for and brought to the field to identify her husband’s body, which must have been an horrific ordeal.
 His face was said in later sources to have been terribly mutilated, hacked by the swords of those who had wanted to boast they’d a hand in the ‘killing’ of the King of England.
-He had been disemboweled and castrated, and ‘hacked to pieces’.
+He had been disemboweled and castrated, ‘hacked to pieces’.
 It was said that the Lady Edith knew him by the marks on his body.
-What marks these were. one can only speculate, for we are not told.
+What marks these were, one can only speculate, for we are not told.
 Tattoos, perhaps?
 Or lovebites?
 Or maybe moles or scars.
 Nonetheless she was able to identify him, probably hoping that she could give him a deserving burial.
 But it seemed that William was to deny him even this in his death, just as he had denied him his life on the battlefield.

-Harold’s mother, it is said, offered the duke the weight of her son’s body in gold, if he would allow her to take him.
-William refuses, telling one of his retainers, William Malet, to take the king’s body and bury him on a hill under a pile of stones, so that he could continue to watch for enemy invaders.
-This sounds like more stuff of legend.
-William was a deeply pious man, it seems hard to believe he wouldn’t have afforded this man, who he had once greatly respected, a Christian burial.
+Harold’s mother, it is said, offered the duke the weight of her son’s body in gold if he would allow her to take it.
+William refused, telling one of his retainers, William Malet, to take the king’s body and bury him on a hill under a pile of stones, so that he could continue to watch for enemy invaders.
+This sounds like the stuff of legend.
+William was a deeply pious man, it seems hard to believe he wouldn’t have afforded this man, who he had once supposedly greatly respected, a Christian burial.
 However, we have no solid, non contradictory evidence to support this.
 Whether or not the aforesaid story is fable or has some truth to it, where Harold’s remains ended up has been the subject of speculation for a long time.
 Waltham Abbey claimed that it had been secreted there, and a later excavation at Bosham, Harold’s childhood home, has found remains belonging to a man around a thousand years old, suggesting that this could also be him.
-There are remarkable stories that he survived the battle and wondered around, an old hermit.
+There are remarkable stories that he survived the battle and wondered around an old hermit.
 Some people seem to have a hard time accepting someone has actually gone, died, dead, caput.

 William allowed his men to camp for the next few days to recover, before moving on with the next stage of the conquest, to take Dover, Rochester and London.
-He was expecting the rest of the English to submit to him but Edgar the Atheling was announced as king in London by the leading bishops and Edwin and Morcar, the northern earls.
-London was full of the men who had marched south to support Harold, but had obviously got their too late and some of the survivors of Hastings who’d made it back with the news of how the day had gone, shocked and distraught.
+He was expecting the rest of the English to submit to him but Edgar the Atheling was announced as king in London by the leading bishops and the young northern earls, Edwin and Morcar.
+London was full of men who’d marched south to support Harold, but had obviously got there too late.
+Some of the lucky survivors of Hastings, may also have made it back with the news of how the day had gone, shocked and distraught.
 Apparently the streets were teeming with men who would have no other king who wasn’t a compatriot.
 But of course, William was unaware of this and instead of rushing on to London, killing and devastating the land as he went, he waited patiently for a fortnight for his new subjects to come to him and surrender.
 When they didn’t, he decided that he would have to go to them and made ready to move.